Morgan-Li/Skin-Tracker/README.md

 ## Scheduled API Requests with EasyCron

 This application requires daily checks of the Fortnite item shop to track item availability.
 While Netlify's serverless functions are good for handling backend tasks, they lack built-in scheduling capabilities (atleast for free).
-And so to automate this process, we've utilized EasyCron, an online cron job service, to schedule and trigger API requests to our Netlify serverless functions at a specific time every day.
+And so to automate this process, I utilized EasyCron, an online (free) cron job service, to schedule and trigger API requests to the Netlify serverless functions at 7:05PM EST time every day.

 ## Running Locally